adamr88/hacking/docs/reporting/writing.md

 21. Go around the barn at high noon to avoid colloquialisms
 22. Even if a mixed metaphor sings, it should be derailed
 23. Who needs rhetorical questions?
+24. Ending punctuation should be omitted for lists.
+25. Ending punctuation should be omitted before newlines.

 ## References